Income tax changes you need to know for 2019

-As part of the Government of Canada’s climate change plan, residents of New Brunswick, Ontario, Manitoba and Saskatchewan will receive a new tax credit called the Climate Action Incentive when they file their 2018 tax return in early 2019.
+As part of the Government of Canada’s climate change plan, residents of Ontario, Manitoba and Saskatchewan will receive a new tax credit called the Climate Action Incentive when they file their 2018 tax return in early 2019.
 If you live in these provinces you’ll be charged a federal carbon tax beginning in April 2019 – it’s called a “fuel charge.”
 This will be added to the cost of your gas when you fill up at the pumps or added to your home heating bills.
 Residents of other provinces will not be paying the fuel charge so they won’t be eligible for the Climate Action Incentive.
-That’s because they either already have a provincial carbon tax (as in the case of Alberta and British Columbia) or their provincial governments are on track to implement a carbon pollution pricing system.
+That’s because they either already have a provincial carbon tax or their provincial governments are on track to implement a carbon pollution pricing system.

 So, what does this really mean when it comes to your tax return?
 We’ll cut right to the chase.
-The average family of four will receive an incentive of $609 in Saskatchewan, $339 in Manitoba, $307 in Ontario and $256 in New Brunswick.
+The average family of four will receive an incentive of $609 in Saskatchewan, $339 in Manitoba, and $307 in Ontario.
 People who live in more rural areas will get 10% more than those in cities to account for the fact that they likely use more energy and they don’t have as many public transportation options to reduce their fuel consumption.

 More flexibility for parents is here.

 Parents, rejoice!
 The new 2018 federal budget amended the Employment Insurance (EI) parental sharing benefit, allowing parents to take up to five additional weeks of time off, starting in March 2019 after the birth or adoption of a child (a whole three months earlier than before).
 So, you can continue watching your toddler watch The Wiggles on repeat.

 Here are a few things you’ll want to take note of about the new benefit when it comes to qualifications: